mattoxb/uiuc-cs421-sp22/content/docs/getting-started/grading-faq.md

     -   Before the MP is due you can get full credit on it.
     -   There is a one-week extension period in which you can only get 95%.
 Thus, you must fully complete the MP for it to count.
-    -   You will be allowed to drop one MP.

 Exam Questions
 : Most exam questions involve coding or some kind of mathematical manipulation (like lambda calculus reductions).